MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/troubleshoot-issues-with-shared-computer-activation-for-office-365-proplus.md

 <a name="Enabled"> </a>

-## Verify that shared computer activation is enabled for Office 365 ProPlus
+## Verify that shared computer activation is enabled for Microsoft 365 Apps

 Here are two ways that you can check whether shared computer activation is enabled on the computer that has Microsoft 365 Apps installed.